FSipiano/newbieDictionary/README.md

 Methodical frameworks for organizing, developing, delivering and maintaining software.
 Scrum and Agile disciplines can be applied to a wide variety of fields but has been a popular choice in software development due to its effective approach to handling very complex tasks.

 #### **Server-Side Rendering** -
-The rendering of a client-side or universal app to HTML on the server, through the use of either Rehydration or Prerendering static HTML.
+To render a client-side or universal app to HTML on the server.
+Either using Rehydration or Prerendering the app as static HTML on the server.
 With Server Rendering, users are unlikely to be left waiting for CPU-bound JavaScript to process before they can use your site.
 Teams often factor in the impact of SEO when choosing a strategy for rendering on the web.
 Server-rendering delivers a "complete looking" exprience crawlers can interpret with ease.

 #### **Syntactic sugar** -
 Syntax within a programming language that is designed to make things easier to read or to express.